Condortheburninator/Condortheburninator/README.md

 #
 ### about me
-:wave: hey there, i'm condor. currently, i'm a business intelligence analyst specialising in etl, programming and reporting building. super interested in the data engineering space and am devouring all things airflow at the moment
+:wave: hey there, i'm condor. currently, i'm a senior business intelligence analyst specialising in etl, programming and reporting building. super interested in the data engineering space and am currently devouring all things:

+- airflow
+- dbt
-    -
+- great expectations

 #

-### skills
+### :wrench: skills

 | languages          |        technologies   |
 |---------------|---------------|